infobloxopen/bloxone-go-client/dns_config/docs/ConfigZoneAuthority.md

 HasUseDefaultMname returns a boolean if a field has been set.

-### SetUseDefaultMnameNil

-`func (o *ConfigZoneAuthority) SetUseDefaultMnameNil(b bool)`

- SetUseDefaultMnameNil sets the value for UseDefaultMname to be an explicit nil

-### UnsetUseDefaultMname
-`func (o *ConfigZoneAuthority) UnsetUseDefaultMname()`

-UnsetUseDefaultMname ensures that no value is present for UseDefaultMname, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)